Revassess/revassessv2/Tier5.md

     - Value: 20 points

-  - Dynamically render a flashcard's information obtained from the provided endpoint to the screen
+  - Dynamically render a single flashcard's information obtained from the provided endpoint to the screen
     - Value: 30 points